 Article 26 - Leave of Absence - Union

 The City will consider a written request for the necessary and reasonable time off, up to a maximum of two weeks annually, without discrimination or loss of seniority rights and without pay, to not more than one employee annually designated by the Union to attend a labor convention or serve in any capacity on other official Union business.
 Length of time off and reason must be specified.
 During the period of absence, the employee shall not engage in gainful employment.
 Failure to comply with this provision shall result in the discharge of the employee involved.

-An employee who loses time from work because of jury duty, as certified by the Clerk of the Court, shall be paid by the City the difference between his/her job rate and the daily jury fee, subject to the following conditions:
+An employee who loses time from work because of jury duty, as certified by the Clerk of the Court, shall be paid by the City normal daily wages, subject to the following conditions:

 a.
 When jury service is completed prior to 1:00 p.m., the employee is required to telephone the management’s office and report to work if requested.